- Ocean Fishing

 While California has had limited participation in the Pacific halibut management process in the past, the resurgence of a fishery for Pacific halibut off California's north coast has meant increased involvement of both CDFW and California's constituents.
 Mr. Marking states "this is a timely appointment for our state and region.
 I'm pleased the IPHC is giving California a seat at the table so we can have a platform to have input into the process."

-Mr. Marking has been involved in federal fisheries management issues for several years as a member of the PFMC's Groundfish Advisory Subpanel, and was also recently appointed to the National Oceanic and Atmospheric Administration Fisheries Advisory Committee's Recreational Fisheries Working Group.
+Mr. Marking has been involved in federal fisheries management issues for several years as a member of the PFMC's Groundfish Advisory Subpanel, and was also recently appointed to the NOAA Fisheries Advisory Committee's Recreational Fisheries Working Group.